knmoody/Summer-Genomics-Tulane/README.md

 # Summer-Genomics-Tulane

-This just includes notes on commands while we work through tutorials etc Erik
+This just includes notes and walkthrough for running the pyRAD (http://dereneaton.com/software/pyrad/) on Tulane's Cypress computer.

+Basically these are notes in reference to the 2016 bioninformatics workshop at Tulane EEB.

+Erik